jipipayo/Dependencio/README.md

 To be used as standalone application to be part of your continous integration to deploy.
 Could be added the execution of Dependencio as a post hook git, jenkins, etc.

+## EXPORT

+checkDeps

+# SEE ALSO

+Mention other useful documentation such as the documentation of related modules or operating system documentation (such as man pages in UNIX), or any relevant external documentation such as RFCs or standards.

 # AUTHOR